abs-hm-intake24/deployment/instances/example/README.md

 Linux Ubuntu 18.04 LTS, Red Hat Linux Enterprise 7

-The build will requires a minimum of 4GB of RAM and it is highly recorded that the system has at least a quad-core processor.
+The build will requires a minimum of 4GB of RAM and it is highly recommended that the system has at least a quad-core processor.

 ## Getting Started